vuo/vuo/documentation/doxygen/DevelopingLibraryModules.md

 A library module can be implemented in C, C++, Objective-C, or another language, as long as it exports C symbols.

 A library module can be used to manage global resources.
-For example, the @ref VuoGlTexturePool library module manages the pool of available OpenGL textures across node classes and port types.
+For example, the @ref VuoGlPool.cc library module manages the pool of available OpenGL objects across node classes and port types.